OOP2018/threads-bankkeez/README.md

 3.2 Using the CounterWithLock class that uses the ReentrantLock.

-3.3 ReeantrantLock provides synchronization to method while sharing same resources.
+3.3 ReentrantLock provides synchronization to method while sharing same resources.
 It gives a lock to the current working thread and blocks all other threads which are trying to take a lock on the shared resource.

 3.4 When done the try process, it must finally do the finally body.